Pervasive and widespread, woman abuse and sexual violence harm

-This year we are expanding our "It's Not Just About Her" campaign to focus on children who are living in family violence and how this impacts their ability to learn and succeed at school.
-Teacher kits are being distributed across Hamilton with the hope that our educators will have a better understanding of this huge social issue called woman abuse.
+One of WAWG’s campaigns was the “It’s Not Just About Her” campaign to focus on children who are living in family violence and how this impacts their ability to learn and succeed at school.
+Teacher kits were distributed across Hamilton with the hope that our educators will have a better understanding of this huge social issue called woman abuse.

 The Woman Abuse Working Group is a coalition of over 20 community agencies, coordinating services to eradicate violence against women and children.
 Our Vision is simple and clear: “To live in communities without violence”.

 Half of Canadian women have experienced at least one incident of physical or sexual violence since the age of 16.
 Violence against women occurs across all ethnic, racial, religious, age, social and economic groups.
 It is estimated that up to six children in each classroom have witnessed family violence.
 It is crucial that teachers understand the dynamics of domestic violence and the impact of children’s exposure to it.

 - Power and Control Wheel